 The trail from Elbow Fork is 1.75 miles one way from the road with 1,991 feet of elevation gain.
 In the winter the canyon road is closed at the Maple Cove Picnic Ground, and from there the route is about 3.5 miles long and gains about 2,600 feet.

-These 3 peaks are a nice set to do for an easy ridge run and the bushwacking isn't too bad along the ridgeline compared to the rest of the Wasatch backcountry.
+The peaks along the Millcreek Ridge are a nice set to do for an easy ridge run and the bushwacking isn't too bad along the ridgeline compared to the rest of the Wasatch backcountry.

-For the advanced hiker, these three summits can be bagged while hiking the Millcreek Ridge route, which runs from the Salt Lake Valley, over Grandeur Pk, all the way to Murdock Pk.
+For the advanced hiker, these three summits can be bagged while hiking the Millcreek Ridge route, which runs from the Salt Lake Valley, over Grandeur Peak, all the way to Murdock Peak.

 Getting ThereDrive, bike, or walk up East Millcreek Canyon (begins as 3760 South off of Wasatch Boulevard in the valley) to the Elbow Fork Trailhead.
 This is on the north side of the road 5.7 miles past the entrance station.

 In the wintertime the road is closed at the Maple Cove Picnic Ground about 4.2 miles up the canyon from the entrance station.

 Red TapeNone, apart from the canyon fee, which is only a few dollars and only applies to motorized vehicles.

 When To ClimbAny time of the year is great.
 Summer is popular, but some of the climb might be a little warm, so an early start is best.

 This is a fairly easy and safe climb in winter, but often in the winter there is trailbreaking to be done in order to reach the summit.
 Usually there isn't much avalanche danger on the route.